emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   <figcaption>Fig. 5 — A change in the child object causes the parent's test to break, requiring the parent's test to be redesigned even though the parent object itself didn't change.</figcaption>
 </figure>

 Imagine if the child object were used in two places—or ten!
 A trivial change in an oft-depended-on unit could result in hours and hours of painstaking test fixes for everything that depends on the changed unit.

 ### Failure #5: Eliminating Redundancy Sacrifices Regression Value

 If we hope to avoid the eventual pain wrought by redundant test execution, our intrepid attempt to undergo a simple *extract method refactor* now requires us to redesign the parent unit's test.

 Recall that the parent's unit test was written with correctness and regression safety in mind, so its original author will probably not appreciate my prescription to remove the redundancy: replace the real instance of the child unit from the parent's test with a test double in its place.

 <figure>
   ![Fig 6.
 "Useless" test](/img/tdd-fail/useless-test.svg)
   <figcaption>Fig. 6 — The parent test with its previously-real instance of the child unit replaced with a test double</figcaption>
 </figure>

 "Well now the test is worthless and doesn't actually verify anything!" the original author might argue.
 And because of the philosophy under which this code was originally written (that TDD is about solving problems incrementally with a side effect of total regression safety), his complaint would be completely valid.
-His point could be countered with, "but that unit is already tested separately," but without an additional integration test to ensure the units work correctly together, the original author's concerns aren't likely to be be assuaged.
+His point could be countered with, "but that unit is already tested separately," but without an additional integration test to ensure the units work correctly together, the original author's concerns aren't likely to be assuaged.

 It's at this point that I've seen numerous teams reach a complete dead end, with some being "pro-mocking" and others being "anti-mocking", but with neither really understanding that this disagreement is merely a symptom of the fallacious assumptions that classical TDD encourages us to make.